gavinmcfarland/mole/README.md

 ## Theme

-Below is trival example of theme data being defined.
-It can be  accessed within `models` and `templates` by referencig the corresponding property name.
+Below is trivial example of theme data being defined.
+It can be  accessed within `models` and `templates` by referencing the corresponding property name.
 For example `font.size[2]` will return `22`.

 ```js
 {